keijiro/jp.keijiro.klak.nnutils/README.md

 # NNUtils

-A small collection of utility scripts for Barracuda.
+A small collection of utility scripts for Unity Sentis.